-Setting the command queue scheduling property to either SCHED_AUTO or SCHED_OFF determines whether the particular queue is opting in or out of the automatic scheduling, respectively.
-For example, an intermediate or advanced user may want to manually optimize the scheduling of just a subset of the available queues by applying the SCHED_OFF flag to them, while the remaining queues may use the SCHED_AUTO_DYNAMIC flag to participate in automatic scheduling.
-Static vs. dynamic automatic scheduling provides a tradeoff between speed and optimality, which is explained in Section V. Command queue properties can also specify scheduler triggers to control the scheduling frequency and scheduling code regions.
-For example, the SCHED KERNEL EPOCH flag denotes that scheduling should be triggered after a batch of kernels (kernel epoch) is synchronized and not after individual kernels.
-The SCHED_EXPLICIT_REGION flag denotes that scheduling for the given queue is triggered between explicit start and end regions in the program, and the new clSetCommandQueueSchedProperty OpenCL command is used to mark the scheduler region and set more scheduler flags if needed.
+Setting the command queue scheduling property to either SCHED\AUTO\\ or SCHED\OFF determines whether the particular queue is opting in or out of the automatic scheduling, respectively.
+For example, an intermediate or advanced user may want to manually optimize the scheduling of just a subset of the available queues by applying the SCHED\OFF flag to them, while the remaining queues may use the SCHED\AUTO\DYNAMIC flag to participate in automatic scheduling.
+Static vs. dynamic automatic scheduling provides a tradeoff between speed and optimality, which is explained in Section 5.
+Command queue properties can also specify scheduler triggers to control the scheduling frequency and scheduling code regions.
+For example, the SCHED\KERNEL\EPOCH flag denotes that scheduling should be triggered after a batch of kernels (kernel epoch) is synchronized and not after individual kernels.
+The SCHED\EXPLICIT\REGION flag denotes that scheduling for the given queue is triggered between explicit start and end regions in the program, and the new clSetCommandQueueSchedProperty OpenCL command is used to mark the scheduler region and set more scheduler flags if needed.
 Queue properties may also be used to provide optimization hints to the scheduler.
-Depending on the expected type of computation in the given queue, the following properties may be used: SCHED_COMPUTE_BOUND, SCHED_MEM_BOUND, SCHED_IO_BOUND, or SCHED_ITERATIVE.
-For example, if the SCHED_COMPUTE_BOUND flag is used, the runtime chooses to perform minikernel profiling to reduce overhead (see Section V).
+Depending on the expected type of computation in the given queue, the following properties may be used: SCHED\COMPUTE\BOUND, SCHED\IO\BOUND, or SCHED\ITERATIVE.
+For example, if the SCHED\COMPUTE\BOUND flag is used, the runtime performs minikernel profiling in order to reduce overhead (see Section 5).

-The proposed command queue properties are meant to be used as fine-tuning parameters for scheduling; their use by all programmers is not mandatory.
-Advanced users may choose to ignore all the properties completely and instead manually schedule all the queues, whereas intermediate users may have some knowledge of the program and may select a subset of properties as runtime hints (e.g., SCHED_COMPUTE_BOUND or SCHED_IO_BOUND) depending on the workload type.
-Nonexperienced users may just use SCHED_AUTO_DYNAMIC and ignore the rest of the properties, so that the runtime decides everything for them, at the expense of a potentially higher runtime overhead and lower performance.
+The proposed command queue properties are meant to be used as fine-tuning parameters for scheduling; their use is not mandatory.
+Advanced users may choose to ignore all the properties completely and instead manually schedule all the queues, whereas intermediate users with some knowledge of the program may select a subset of properties as runtime hints

+(e.g., SCHED\COMPUTE\BOUND or SCHED\IO\BOUND) depending on the workload type.
+Inexperienced users may just use SCHED\AUTO\DYNAMIC and ignore the rest of the properties, so that the runtime decides everything, at the expense of a potentially higher runtime overhead and lower performance.